smyrman/units/README.md

 =====

-Units is a small go package that implements types, constants, converter functions and some mathematics for the following physical concepts:
+Units is a small go package that implements types, constants, converter functions and some mathematics for the following physical types:

 * Distance
 * Velocity